Click here for a short video describing the PHLUX-II.

 The miniature impedance-converter which buffers the moving-magnet motor is supplied power via the signal wires, in much the same way a capacitor microphone is supplied with phantom power.
 By this means, the PHLUX-II may be fitted to any turntable and arm combination without modifications to the wiring.

 The Phædrus Audio PHLUX-II active phono cartridge is excellent in any application.
-However, it was specifically developed for Pspatial Audio's Stereo Lab needle-drop capture and equalisation software; a combination which delivers reproduction of unparalleled accuracy for all records, at all speeds and at all recorded diameters (see specification below).
+However, it was specifically developed for Pspatial Audio's Stereo Lab needle-drop capture and equalisation software; a partnership which delivers reproduction of unparalleled accuracy.

 A technical article on the benefits of active cartridge technology is given below as well as applications information for those wishing to use the PHLUX-II and are willing to do some DIY electronics.
 For those looking for a one-stop solution:

 You can download the PHLUX-II manual here.
 The manual contains advice about tonearm matching.

 A few audio samples of the PHLUX-II compared with other cartridges is available here.